Taking Next Steps

 • Create a list of the top 5 specific roles you would be interested in, then assess their potential impact with the SELF framework

-• This could be creating a blog, taking on a small research project or assisting in one, making a demo or something else.
+• Commit to doing some sort of side project alongside your current job.
+This could be creating a blog, taking on a small research project or assisting in one, making a demo or something else.
 The important part is that you have a weekly time commitment, and that it helps you either decide on, or get accepted to, a job you want.

-• Statistics vary per region, but on average, people apply to 21-80 opportunities before landing a role.
-It’s worth dedicating some time every day to apply for multiple opportunities – even those which seem promising but aren’t your top choices.
+• Cast a wide net and apply to lots of opportunities.
+Statistics vary per region, but on average, people apply to 21-80 opportunities before landing a role.
+It’s worth dedicating some time every day to apply for multiple opportunities—even those which seem promising but aren’t your top choices.

-• If you’re going to spend the time finding & applying for opportunities, it’s worth making them count.
+• Improve your chances of success.
+If you’re going to spend the time finding & applying for opportunities, it’s worth making them count.
 Ask a Manager by Alison Green, a former manager who writes practical career advice, provides detailed guidance on strengthening your application materials, having successful interviews, searching for jobs, and numerous other topics.
 We generally recommend most of her materials.

 Prioritize progress over certainty